luismcontreras/draft-stephan-green-ucs-and-reqs/draft-stephan-green-ucs-and-reqs.md

 |Control& Mgmt|To have devices with elastic power consumption according to the carried traffic|Dynamic Energy Saving|2|
 |Control& Mgmt|Advanced sleep mode, needing some sort of low power mode when node is lightly utilized|Dynamic Energy Saving|2|
 |Control& Mgmt|Ability to steer traffic based on power savings|Traffic Engineering|4|

 These requirements are under revision as this is a work in progress.

-# Incremental Application of the GREEN Framework
+## Incremental Application of the GREEN Framework {#incremental-use-case}

 This section describes an incremental example of usage showing how a product, a service and a network can use the framework in different settings.

 Once upon a time there was an very old legacy router named Rusty equipped with outdated ethernet and ugly optical interfaces.
 Despite his worn-out appearance, Rusty was determined to contribute to the energy efficiency effort.
 He dreamed of finding a way to optimize his old circuits and help reduce the power consumption of the network he had faithfully served for so many years.
 Though he was no longer in his prime, Rusty believed that even an old router like him could make a difference in a world striving for sustainability and help reduce the carbon footprint.
 He is convince that he still had a part to play in making the digital world a greener place.

-moving to GREEN energy effiency support: 3 steps (uc) :
+Device moving gradually to GREEN energy efficiency support:

-- season 1 "baseline" : establishing a reference point of typical energy usage, which is crucial for identifying inefficiencies and measuring improvements over time.
+- step 1 "baseline" : establishing a reference point of typical energy usage, which is crucial for identifying inefficiencies and measuring improvements over time.
   At this step the controler use only the (c) part of the framework.
 It is collected from the datasheet.

 By establishing a baseline and using benchmarking, you can determine if your networking equipment is performing normally or if it is "off" from expected performance, guiding you in making necessary improvements.